himanshu077/react-monorepo/readme.md

 This project showing an examole of Monorepo structure where two modules are used `application-framework` and `application-main`.

-- Application Framework holds the component that can be use in the other react project
+- `application-framework` holds the component that can be use in the other react project
-- Application Main is the react project initiated by using vite
+- `application-main` is the react project initiated by using vite
+- `application-client` is the react project initiated by using create-react-app and it is using the `@himanshu077/application-framework` as the dependency

 ### How to build and run locally